EMERGING MARKETS-Colombian peso hits 6-week low as U.S. data boosts Fed hike bets

 Jan 5 (Reuters) - The Colombian peso hit a six-week low versus the dollar on Thursday, leading losses among Latin American currencies after signs of strength in U.S. labor markets raised worries that the Federal Reserve will keep interest rates higher for longer.

-The peso COP=, recently under pressure from sliding prices of oil - the country's main export - fell 1.5% to 4994.7 per dollar.
+The peso COP=, recently under pressure from sliding prices of oil - the country's main export - fell as much as 1.7% to 5003.05 per dollar before steadying at falls of 0.7%.

 The dollar gained footing after data showed U.S. private payrolls increased more than expected in December and the number of Americans filing new claims for unemployment benefits dropped to a three-month low last week, pointing to a tight labor market that could require the Fed to keep hiking interest rates.